 The Company shall endeavor to maximize shareholder value.
-The employees of the Company shall implement the following principles.
+The Company Representatives shall implement the following principles.

-- The Company shall seek to maximize shareholder value by achieving profitability through sound management. - The Company shall respect the rights of its shareholders, including the right to obtain adequate access to information which the Company is required by law to disclose.
+- Seek to maximize shareholder value by achieving profitability through sound management. - Respect the rights of the Company's shareholders, including the right to obtain adequate access to information which the Company is required by law to disclose.
 Disclosure about the Company's affairs, operations and financial condition shall be made in accordance with the Company's Guidelines for Corporate Communications and Continuous Disclosure and Disclosure Controls and Procedures.

-C. Employment Practices
+C. Employment Practices and Workplace Health and Safety

-The Company and the employees shall seek to create a workplace environment that is harmonious, respectful of the rights of all employees, and conducive to attaining excellence in the quality of service provided to the Company's patrons.
-The employees of the Company shall respect each other as a member of the same community, and shall endeavor to create and maintain a harmonious corporate culture.
-To achieve this objective, the following principles shall be implemented at all times.
+The Company seeks to create a workplace environment that is harmonious, respectful of the rights of all Company Representatives, and conducive to attaining excellence in the quality of service provided to the Company's patrons.
+The Company Representatives should respect each other as a member of the same community, and should endeavor to create and maintain a harmonious corporate culture.
+To achieve this objective, the following principles should be implemented at all times.

-- The Company is committed to provide a workplace free of discrimination, harassment and bullying. - The Company shall not engage in any discriminatory employment practice, which is not in compliance with applicable laws. - Sexual harassment is strictly prohibited on the part of the employees as well as any party providing services to the Company, including temporary workers, independent contractors or other professional service providers of the Company. - Decisions regarding employees shall be made taking into consideration all relevant factors such as market conditions, business requirements and performance of the Company as well as other relevant factors such as performance, capability, effort and degree of contribution made by the employees concerned.
+- The Company is committed to providing a workplace free of discrimination, harassment and bullying. - The Company shall not engage in any discriminatory employment practice, which is not in compliance with applicable laws. - Sexual harassment is strictly prohibited on the part of the Company Representatives as well as any party providing services to the Company, including temporary workers, independent contractors or other professional service providers of the Company. - Decisions regarding employees shall be made taking into consideration all relevant factors such as market conditions, business requirements and performance of the Company as well as other relevant factors such as performance, capability, effort and degree of contribution made by the employees concerned. - The Company is committed to the health and safety of its Company Representatives, patrons and partners.
+Each Company Representative has a responsibility to understand and comply with all applicable health and safety laws and guidelines and Company policies, and to identify and report health and safety hazards and security concerns.